About Julia Doughty

-Julia began her yoga practice when she was 11 (1970) when her school librarian gave her Richard Hittleman’s books Guide to Meditation and Introduction to Yoga.
+Julia began her yoga practice when she was 11 when her school librarian gave her Richard Hittleman’s books Guide to Meditation and Introduction to Yoga.
 And then, excited about the holistic lifestyle, she learned about the yogic vegetarian diet from Hittleman’s Yoga Natural Foods Cookbook.
-Over the years, she shared meditation and yoga practices with colleague dancers, friends, and writing students.
-Years later, she got formal certifications for teaching and therapy from Master Yoga Academy and Mueller College.
-She has been offering her professional services since 1996 in her Dhara Yoga Studio, currently at Pt.
-Loma United Methodist Church, as well as at spas, fitness centers, and events.
+As an adult, in order to help people with their holistic well-being, she received formal certifications from Master Yoga Academy, Mueller College, and John F. Barnes’ Myofascial Release Approach.
+She enjoys sharing gentle yoga practices and offering Yoga Therapy and Myofascial Release therapy to all ages, from babies to seniors.

 Julia has been hiking and camping her whole life, and over the years became more familiar with the gifts western U.S. native plants offer to the holistic ecology of people and the environment.
 She has learned local plant wisdoms from Jane Thing Dumas (Kumeyaay) and Richard Bugbee (Luiseno), and western U.S. native herbology (derived from various Indians and others) from Michael Moore (the herbalist).